da4089/exsim/ROADMAP.rst

       * Performs automated trading activity
       * Associated with a Book
       * Can be implemented by a plugin
-   * Session
-      * A connection from a client to a venue
    * Endpoint
       * A network endpoint
       * The thing that a client will connect to
       * Hosts zero or more Sessions
       * Associated with only one Venue
+   * Session
+      * A configured connection from a client to a venue
+      * Defines FIX CompIDs, username, password, etc
+      * A session instance is the actual socket connection
 * Add ability to define instruments
    * Different asset classes
       * Basic equity-style stuff